Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Magic flexures

 \section{Magic flexures}

-For the flexures investigated here, the modulus sensitivity $S_\mathrm{mod}=\mathrm{d}\kappa/\mathrm{d}E$ decreases with increasing load as is shown in the lower panel of Fig.~\ref{fig:flexure:kappa}.
+For the flexures investigated here, the modulus sensitivity, $S_\mathrm{mod}=\mathrm{d}\kappa/\mathrm{d}E$, decreases with increasing load as is shown in the lower panel of Fig.~\ref{fig:flexure:kappa}.
 The question that remains is whether it is possible to build a flexure whose modulus sensitivity is zero.
 We call such flexures {\it magic} because they should have very little anelastic relaxation.
-Flexures that do not reach $S_\mathrm{mod}=0$ but have a minimum as a function of the suspended load $F_{W,0}$, we call {\it almost magic}.
+Flexures that do not reach $S_\mathrm{mod}=0$ but have a minimum as a function of the suspended load $F_\mathrm{w,0}$, we call {\it almost magic}.

 While Fig.~\ref{fig:flexure:kappa} is the result of a numerical solution of the differential equation Eq.~\ref{eq:dgl:kappa}, we strive to intuitively understand the mechanism that makes certain flexures magic.
 To this end, we study the bending of a flat flexure of length $L$ with constant cross section $b\times h$ under applied torque.
 The $x$ coordinate of the flexure normalized by $x(L)$ as a function of $s$ is shown in Fig.~\ref{fig:flat:bending} for two load cases and for two different values of the elastic modulus.
-A larger elastic modulus moves the bending further away from the end of the flexure.
+A larger elastic modulus moves the bending upward (to smaller $s$).

-Imagine now that the cross-section of the flexure is engineered such that the area moment of inertia, $I_z$, is smaller as the bending moves up, the stiffening due to an increase of $E$ can be counteracted by a decrease in $I_z$.
-Clearly, this is a delicate balance.
+Imagine now that the cross-section of the flexure is engineered such that the area moment of inertia, $I_z$, gets smaller as the region of where the flexure bends moves up, in reaction to an increase of $E$.
+Then, the increase in $E$ can be counteracted by a decrease in $I_z$ and the total stiffness may stay the same.
+Clearly, a delicate balance of these two effect is necessary to make the stiffness independent of $E$.
 But even if the effects do not cancel exactly, the dependence of $\kappa$ on $E$ can be made small.

-The parameter that helps to tune a flexure to its magic condition is the load $F_{W,0}$ on the flexure.
+The parameter that helps to tune a flexure to its magic condition is the load $F_\mathrm{w,0}$ on the flexure.
 As shown in Fig.~\ref{fig:flat:bending} for a flat flexure, changing the load has the opposite effect of changing the modulus.
-A larger load moves the bending down on the flexure.
-Most importantly, we note that the bending point in a flexure can be moved by changing the load.
+A larger load moves the bending down on the flexure (larger $s$).
+We note that the bending point in a flexure can be moved by changing the load.

 While it is instructive to explain the emergence of magic on a flat flexure, magic flexure can only be achieved by engineering the moment area of inertia $I_z(s)$ to change as a function of $s$.
 For these cases, however, analytical solutions to the differential equations governing the bending are either elusive or mathematically so complex that most insight is lost.